 Who leads the walks?

-They attend an accredited training programme by the Ramblers Walking for Health,to ensure that they have the necessary skills and knowledge to lead a safe, healthy walk.
+Our trained Health Walk Leaders.
+Every leader has attended an accredited training programme by the Ramblers Walking for Health to ensure that they have the necessary skills and knowledge to lead a safe, healthy walk.

 They are there to make sure that the group stays together as well as to help organise walks in the future.